Viet and Nam

 Viet and Nam (Trong lòng đất, "Underground", Lit: "The Heart of the Earth"), also spelled Việt and Nam, is a 2024 romantic drama written and directed by Trương Minh Quý.
-Starring Thi Nga Nguyen and Daniel Viet Tung Le, the film is about two coal miners who are lovers, cherishing fleeting moments before one seeks better economic opportunity abroad.
+Starring Thi Nga Nguyen and Daniel Viet Tung Le, the film is about two coal miners who are in love, cherishing fleeting moments before one seeks better economic opportunity abroad.
 Leading up to the departure, they also search for the body of one of their fathers, a fallen soldier.
-The film was banned in Vietnam for its portrayal of “a gloomy, deadlocked, and negative view” of the country.
+The film was banned in Viet Nam for allegedly giving “a gloomy, deadlocked, and negative view” of the country.

 The film had its world premiere in the Un Certain Regard section of the 2024 Cannes Film Festival, where it was nominated for the Queer Palm.
 It made its North American premiere at the 49th Toronto International Film Festival in the Wavelengths programme, and was selected for the 62nd New York Film Festival in the Main Slate.
 It was also selected for the MAMI Mumbai Film Festival 2024 under the World Cinema section.